 Hydration at its best, tap water has less than 1% of the environmental impact of bottled water.
 Get a reusable Eco-friendly bottle and refill it!
 Now that is something we can all drink to!

-is unique among plastics because it contains dangerous chemical additives such as phthalates, lead, cadmium, and/or organotins.
+PVC products.
+Many children’s school supplies, such as lunchboxes, food wrap, backpacks and binders, are often made out of PVC.
+PVC is unique among plastics because it contains dangerous chemical additives such as phthalates, lead, cadmium, and/or organotins.
 Children are at risk from even small exposures to these toxic chemicals.
-That’s why it’s important to purchase PVC
+That’s why it’s important to purchase PVC free school supplies.

 For more information please read this PVC-Free Guide.